 - Adjust if you are getting complaints or see the open rates dropping

 We hope you are enjoying our email deliverability series.
-If you haven’t yet downloaded the whit paper, why don’t you do so now?
-It’s full of easy to understand advice on how to improve deliverability of your emails.
+If you haven’t yet downloaded the white paper, why don’t you do so now?
+It’s full of easy to understand advice on how to improve the deliverability of your emails.
 Plus it’s free!

 Keep following the series, next week I will be covering the big topic of how you get your customers to OPEN your email!